Ballet, Jazz, Tap, Irish Step, Modern, Pilates and Music’n Motion.

 Creative Movement classes:

-CM I – Light pink leotard, pink footed tights and *pink leather Ballet slipper
+CM I – Light pink leotard, pink footed tights, and *pink leather Ballet slipper

-CM II – Ballet/Tap – Light pink leotard, pink footed tights, *pink leather Ballet slipper, white tap shoes
+CM II – Ballet/Tap – Light pink leotard, pink footed tights, *pink leather Ballet slipper, white tap shoes with Velcro tie

 CM III – Ballet/Jazz – Light pink leotard, pink transition tights, *pink Leather Ballet slipper, bare feet for jazz

-*Ballet Slipper – Bloch Giselle SO492G – pink with no ties | Bloch Dansoft SO205G – pink with ties
+*Ballet Slipper – Bloch Giselle SO492G – pink with no ties

-Jazz and Musical Theater – All 45-90 minute classes – black leotard, tan transition tights or plain black leggings to the ankle, tan bloch jazz shoes S401
+Jazz and Musical Theater – All 45–90-minute classes – black leotard, tan transition tights or plain black leggings to the ankle, tan Bloch jazz shoes S401

-Tap – Black leotard,tan transitions tights or plain black leggings to the ankle, black Tap shoes – Bloch style # SO321L or SO361L Black Tap Shoes – all 45-60 minute tap classes use these. (students can wear current shoes until they grow out of them) (Creative movement classes do not get these black shoes) (Creative movement classes do not get these black shoes)
+Tap – Black leotard, tan transitions tights or plain black leggings to the ankle, black Tap shoes – Bloch style # SO321L.
+All 45–to 60-minute tap classes utilize these.
+(Students can wear current shoes until they grow out of them)

-Acro – Black leotard, plain black leggings to the ankle ,Bare feet
+Acro – Black leotard, plain black leggings to the ankle, bare feet

-Boys – All classes – Black gym pants, white tshirt, black ballet slippers, black jazz shoe S401 , black tap shoes SO321L or SO 361L
+Boys – All classes – Black gym pants, white t-shirt, black ballet slippers, black jazz shoe S401, black tap shoes SO321L or SO 361L

-Where to purchase dancewear:
+Where to purchase dance wear:

 WOW Dancewear